ksh-b/wanda/README.md

 <summary>Autocrop</summary>
 <br>

-  Autocrop tries to find the subject in the image and crops the image accordingly.
+  Autocrop tries to find the subject in the image and crops the image accordingly. <br>
   Useful for when the image is horizontal and subject is at either end of the image.
-[Example](https://miro.medium.com/max/2048/0*sRE3XCJI0s00wFb-).
+[Example](https://miro.medium.com/max/2048/0*sRE3XCJI0s00wFb-). <br>
-  Imagemagick crops the images.
   Imagga API provides the co-ordinates for crop.
+Imagemagick crops the images. <br>

   * `pkg in imagemagick`
   * open wanda/config